cooking methods

 Slicing and Serving

-How you cut your steak affects its texture and eating experience.
+When you cut your steak, its texture and eating experience will change.

 Slicing Guidelines: